-While there are many habits that one might be guilty of committing, or proud to admit, there are a 8 that are time tested and backed by research as undeniable contributors to secure your financial future.
+While there are many negative financial habits that one might be guilty of committing, there are a couple that are particularly damaging.

-- Use Credit cards to build credit for your future and pay off the balance on time everytime.
+- Credit card overuse and other forms of debt.
 Debt poses a huge challenge to financial safety and stability.
 Debt can be cumbersome to eliminate and most debt comes with costly terms that make debt a particularly expensive way to spend money.

 - Guard against debt.
 If you have to use debt to buy something, particularly something that is not necessary, then it's a safe bet you can't afford.